 Yacht Club To Magic Kingdom and Animal Kingdom

 Hop a bus to Magic Kingdom or Animal Kingdom from Disney’s Yacht Club Resort.
 Find the bus stop on the left side of the main entrance when exiting the lobby area.

 This article can help you learn more about the vast transportation system at Disney World.

 Disney’s Yacht Club Resort is a beautiful deluxe resort with great restaurant options and the best pool at Disney World.
 We love the sophisticated take on nautical design in the resort and the easy walk to Disney’s Beach Club, Disney’s Boardwalk, and Epcot.

-I was overall very happy with our room.
-The laminate floors, beautiful closet, split bathroom, and comfortable beds made for a pleasant stay at Yacht Club.
+Despite this we still love the laminate floors, beautiful closet, split bathroom, and comfortable beds which make for a pleasant stay at Yacht Club.

 Find out more about planning a Disney World vacation here.